 Such derivatives with underlying indices will not have significant rebalancing costs.
 In exceptional market conditions, the Sub-Fund’s exposure to a single issuer in an underlying index may be over 20%, and up to 35% of net assets, especially when underlying indices are highly concentrated.

-The Sub-Fund does not use total return swaps.
+The Sub-Fund does not use return swaps.

 For the purpose of efficient portfolio management, the Sub-Fund uses, as part of its daily investment management activity, the following techniques (as a % of net assets):